 You’ve made a major blunder on your site

 We all know a cowboy who acts without thinking too much.
-Imagine, for example, that one of your colleagues decides to “clean up your site”… He feels that there are too many plugins and removes those that he believes are unnecessary to him.
-However, your dear colleague removes your extension that manages your online business and sends to oblivion all the products of your site, the orders and all the payments made by your customers.
+Imagine, for example, that one of your colleagues decides to “clean up your site”.
+He feels that there are too many plugins and removes those that he believes are unnecessary to him.
+However, your dear colleague removes your plugin that manages your online business and sends to oblivion all the products of your site, the orders and all the payments made by your customers.
 Oops!
-Only a backup copy will be able to help you…
+Only a backup copy will be able to help you.

 My web host already takes care of my backups, right?

-Believe it or not, some hosts do not offer any backup solutions.
-Others are providing them, but the backup copy is on the same disk as the site… uh… what if that disk dies?
+Believe it or not, some hosts do not offer any backup solution.
+Others offer them, but the backup copy is stored on the same storage device as the website… uh… what if this storage device dies?
 You will lose both your site… and your backup copy.
-At SatelliteWP, we have already seen the case of a host that performed backups, but found that all the backed up files were corrupted.
+At SatelliteWP, we have already seen the case of a host that performed backups, but found out that all the backed up files were corrupted.
 In short, you end up with a backup that is of no use and cannot be restored.